 On August 11th, Hamilton released the official app for iOS and Android devices.
 Hamilton's mission was to give its fans a mobile experience that would provide unprecedented access to the show.
 One of the primary focuses of the team was to develop a product that could adapt to cutting-edge technologies.

 As part of the kick-off of BroadwayWorld's new Industry Section, we talked to Sara Fitzpatrick, CEO of ARTHOUSE.
 With a career that's spanned multiple larger agencies including Situation Interactive and SpotCo, she now runs her own boutique agency that specializes in all things digital marketing.
 We sat down with her in late July to get her take on the current state of the market & more...

 Text after read more button

 Robert Diamond founded BroadwayWorld.com in 2003, which has now become the largest theatre web site in the world.
-He also serves as the site's Editor-in-Chief, covering Broadway and beyond, with specific local coverage for 100 cities in the United States, 35 countries worldwide and 15 other related areas of entertainment - including dance, opera, fashion, concerts, comedy, films, television and more.
-In May of 2014, the site was awarded a 2014 Award for Excellence in Theatre Arts Education by the prestigious Theatre Museum.
+He also serves as the site's Editor-in-Chief, covering Broadway and beyond, with specific local coverage for 100 cities in the United States, 45+ countries worldwide and 10 other related areas of entertainment - including dance, opera, concerts, comedy, films, television and more.
+In 2014, the site was awarded an Award for Excellence in Theatre Arts Education by the prestigious Theatre Museum.